Natural pain management in three easy steps, from auto-immune issues to injuries, all with no pain pills!

 Brain and CNS support.

 - Fatty acids for brain support, helping the cell membranes remain fluid and healthy.
-I use my hemp oil supplement for this.
+I use my hemp oil supplement for this, the benefits of are plentiful and effective at reducing inflammation.
 Fish oil is also great for omega three essential fatty acids for the inclusion of EPA and DHA, although studies have shown that ALA and SDA found in hemp oil can be converted into EPA in the body.
 This makes hemp oil an excellent plant-based source of fatty acids.
 For those of us that value sustainability it is important to note that plant-based fatty acid sources are the sustainable route vs the fish-based fatty acids.
+The hemp oil vs fish oil argument we have discussed here, and the other big talking point, is plant-based omega 3 enough?

 How do we become deficient in magnesium?